Skip to Main Content

 Notable Composers

 There are may notable composers that are a part of the LGBTQ+ community who have contributed wonderful works and contributions to the field of music.
 The composers in this page are those who's works and contributions are available at the UNT Music Library.
-To access a list of materials for each of the composer, clicking on their name or photo will redirect you to the UNT Library Discover Catalog with a pre-filtered list of their works and contributions.
+To access a list of materials for each of the composer, clicking on their name will redirect you to the UNT Library Discover Catalog with a pre-filtered list of their works and contributions.

 We are always open to suggestions at the Music library.
 If you have any recommendations for composers you feel need to be represented in this guide, feel free to email us at musicref@unt.edu or fill out our New Purchase Request/Recommendation form for the Music Library and we can process these requests.